 License the capabilities you included in the app.
 Licensing comes in four levels, Lite, Basic, Standard, and Advanced.
 License your app describes the license levels and how to license your app.

-If your app persists license information for offline use, you must declare that your app uses cryptography when deploying to Apple's App Store using iTunes Connect.
+If your app persists license information for offline use, you must declare that your app uses cryptography when deploying to Apple's App Store using App Store Connect.
 The Runtime API uses encryption to protect the license.

 Attribute Esri in your application.
 For details, see the attribution section in License your app.